kaisenlinux/manpages-dev/category/SysOps/kubectl.md

        --profile-output="profile.pprof"      Name of the file to write the profile to

-       --referenced-reset-interval=0       Reset  interval for referenced bytes (container_referenced_bytes metric), number of measurement cycles after which refer‐ enced bytes are cleared, if set to 0 referenced bytes are never cleared (default: 0)
+       --referenced-reset-interval=0       Reset  interval  for referenced bytes (container_referenced_bytes metric), number of measurement cycles after which referenced bytes are cleared, if set to 0 referenced bytes are never cleared (default: 0)

        --request-timeout="0"      The length of time to wait before giving up on a single server request.
-Non-zero values should contain a corresponding  time  unit
-       (e.g. 1s, 2m, 3h).
+Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A  value of zero means don't timeout requests.

        -s, --server=""      The address and port of the Kubernetes API server